Agent Learning via Early Experience: Discussion

 \subsection{Impact of Amount of Human Data}

-To examine how performance scales with the amount of expert supervision, we vary the number of demonstrations used to seed early experience while keeping the total training budget fixed.
-Figure~\ref{fig:dis_human_n_branch} (a) shows that early experience maintains a consistent lead over imitation learning at every data level.
+To examine how performance scales with the amount of expert supervision, we vary the number of demonstrations used to seed early experience.
+Figure~\ref{fig:dis_human_n_branch}(a) shows that early experience maintains a consistent lead over imitation learning at every data level.
 On \texttt{WebShop}, just $1/8$ of the demonstrations already surpasses imitation learning trained on the full dataset; on \texttt{ALFWorld}, the same holds with $1/2$ of the demonstrations.
-Both IWM and SR improve with more expert data, yet the margin over imitation learning remains large, underscoring that early experience provides additional supervision signals beyond what demonstrations alone can supply.
+Both IWM and SR improve with more expert data, yet the margin over imitation learning remains large, showing that early experience provides supervision signals beyond what demonstrations alone can supply.